 8. Hang out around Mallory Square (Free)

-By day this is a cute space to let kids run around, pick up any holiday souvenirs you’re after and maybe sample the Key Lime Pie.
-By night it transforms into a Sunset Festival with hundreds of locals and tourists congregating to celebrate the sun going down and soak up the party atmosphere.
-There are Street Performers, food trucks and craft stalls which will the kids entertained as you watch the sun sink into the sea.
+By day this is a cute space to let kids run around.
+Here you can pick up any holiday souvenirs you’re after and maybe sample the Key Lime Pie.
+By night it transforms into a Sunset Festival.
+There are hundreds of locals and tourists congregating to celebrate the sun going down and soak up the party atmosphere.
+There are Street Performers, food trucks and craft stalls.
+These will keep the kids entertained as you watch the sun sink into the sea.

-The sunset celebration takes place every night and is well worth a visit at least once if you have the time.
+The sunset celebration takes place every night.
+It is well worth a visit at least once if you have the time.

 9. Meet the fish at Key West Aquarium

 Unfortunately we didn’t have time to visit the aquarium.
 But I’ve read lots about what a fun place it is to visit.
 They have an open shark tank and you actually get to feed them!
 Avoid disappointment and pre book tickets to the Key West aquarium